 While every metal forming technique has its place in the industry, some methods have been replaced during production in favor of metal stamping operations.
 For example:

-While these and many other metal forming operations have benefits in a number of industrial applications, the development of metal stamping and the exponentially-increasing technical abilities of metal stamping methods are beginning to outstrip other methods in production.
+While these and many other metal forming operations as well as equipment like a sigma mixer and industrial copper have benefits in a number of industrial applications, the development of metal stamping and the exponentially-increasing technical abilities of metal stamping methods are beginning to outstrip other methods in production.
 This is especially true when manufactured parts must meet high-accuracy demands.
 Thomas Engineering Company provides parts that can meet those needs with our expert precision metal stamping in Minneapolis, MN.
 For more information about our precision stamping production and supplementary services, contact us at (763) 533-1501 today.

 On May 18th, 2017, at the Governor’s Safety Award Luncheon, Thomas Engineering Company will be recognized for excellence in workplace safety.
 We take pride in our continued commitment to safety and place considerable workplace value in our constant efforts to strengthen protection for our employees with our emphasis on providing quality parts to our customers.
 As an industry leader in precision metal stamping in Minneapolis, MN, Thomas Engineering Company takes responsibility for outstanding practices in safety on and off the production floor.